medinast21/medina-portfolio/docs/AuthBridgeService.md

 #### What the client provides to Nelnet
-* The public key from a public/private keyset created using the RSA algorithm that is ideally 4096 bits in size (typically the client can request this from the client's IT department).
+* The public key from a public/private keyset created using the RSA algorithm that is ideally 4096 bits in size (typically the client can request this from the client's IT department)
     * 4096 bits is the target size because larger key sizes will be processed more slowly by the system.
     * The public key created as part of the keyset should be given to Nelnet.
 Do not give Nelnet the private key.
 * A JWT minted and signed with the private key from the keyset created that includes the client's Velocity BorrowerId value (GUID)